Zayn al-Abidin the Great: Death

+Following his death, Kashmir reportedly observed several days of mourning for the Sultan, during which people are said to have fasted on the day of mourning.
+According to Srivara, ministers, servants, and citizens participated in funeral rites and lamentations, while the Sultan's body was carried in a litter accompanied by royal insignia such as the umbrella and chamara (ceremonial whisk).
+He was succeeded by Haji Khan, who assumed the regnal name Haidar Shah.

 Legacy

-Zayn al-Abidin is acknowledged by scholars as a great ruler of Kashmir.
-Historian Mohibbul Hasan calls him the greatest of all the sultans of Kashmir, who provided half a century of "peace, prosperity and benevolent rule" to the people of Kashmir.
+Zayn al-Abidin is regarded by both medieval chroniclers and modern historians as one of the most prominent rulers of Kashmir.
+Historian Mohibbul Hasan describes him as undoubtedly the greatest of the sultans of Kashmir, and credited his reign with bringing half a century of peace, prosperity and benevolent rule to Kashmir.

 Of all the Sulṭāns who sat on the throne of Kashmīr, Zainu'l-Ābidīn was undoubtedly the greatest.